-To help Ukrainian nationals travelling to the United Kingdom, most public transport operators, including National Rail's displaced persons scheme, are offering free onward travel to get you to a safe place.
+To help Ukrainians travelling to the United Kingdom, most public transport operators, including National Rail's displaced persons scheme, are offering free onward travel to get you to a safe place.
 The offer is valid across all National Rail train operators, light rail services and the majority of bus and coach services in England, Scotland, and Wales.
-You will have 48 hours from arrival in the UK to complete your journey.
+You'll have 48 hours from arrival in the UK to complete your journey.

 Maidstone has three train stations, Maidstone East, Maidstone West and Maidstone Barracks in the town centre and a number of other train stations in towns and villages across the borough.
 To find your nearest station and plan your journey visit the journey planner on the National Rail website.

 Maidstone has a very good bus service.
 Bus travel is provided by Arriva.
 To find your nearest bus stop and plan your journey visit the Arriva bus website.

 In an emergency, police, fire and rescue and ambulance services can all be accessed by dialling ‘999’.

 In a non-emergency situation for help or advice, contact call 101:

 Kent Police - Contact us | Kent Police

 Kent Fire and Rescue - Contact us | Kent Fire and Rescue Service (fire-uk.org)